SeriousOldMan/Simulator-Controller/Docs/Strategy Workbench.md

   9. *tyreCompounds(?tyreCompounds)*

-     Similar to *pitstopTyreCompounds*, but also include the info for the tyres mounted at the start of the session.
+     Similar to *pitstopTyreCompounds*, but also include the info for the tyres mounted at the start of the session as the first value in the list.

   10. *tyreSets(?tyreSets)*

-      Similar to *pitstopTyreSets*, but also include the info for the tyres mounted at the start of the session.
+      Similar to *pitstopTyreSets*, but also include the info for the tyres mounted at the start of the session as the first value in the list.

   11. *tyreCompounds(?tyreCompounds, ?tyreCompound, ?tyreCompoundColors)*